Domino's to hire 5,000 staff in UK as demand ramps up

-(Reuters) -Domino’s Pizza Group said on Tuesday it would hire 5,000 pizza chefs and delivery drivers to bolster its 1,100 UK stores as customer demand heats up.
+Domino's Pizza Group (DOM.L) said on Tuesday it would hire 5,000 pizza chefs and delivery drivers to bolster its 1,100 UK stores as customer demand heats up.

 "We were able to play a part by offering people the opportunity to continue working and earning when times were tough.
 But as people start to reunite, customer demand is showing no signs of slowing," operations director Nicola Frampton said.

-The company, a franchise of U.S.-based Domino’s Pizza Inc, in April reported an 18.7% jump in first-quarter sales as repeated coronavirus-led lockdowns pushed up pizza delivery orders.
+The company, a franchise of U.S.-based Domino's Pizza Inc (DPZ.N), in April reported an 18.7% jump in first-quarter sales as repeated coronavirus-led lockdowns pushed up pizza delivery orders.

 All through 2020, the virus outbreak sparked greater demand for takeaways and comfort food, as people spent more time at home.